What is eye fatigue?

 Eye exercises can help reduce eye fatigue by relaxing your eye muscles.
 Here are some simple exercises you can try:

-• Near and Far Focus: Alternate your focus between a near and far object to help relax the focusing muscles in your eyes.
+- Near and Far Focus: Alternate your focus between a near and far object to help relax your eyes' focusing muscles.

-• Palming: Rub your hands together until they are warm and then place your palms over your closed eyes for a few minutes.
-This exercise helps relax your eyes and reduce tension.
+- Palming: Rub your hands together until they're warm, then place them over your closed eyes for a few minutes.
+This exercise helps relax your eyes and reduce eye strain.

 7. Use eye drops

 If you suffer from dry eyes, eye drops can be very helpful in keeping your eyes lubricated and comfortable.
-Talk to your doctor or pharmacist to find the best drops for your needs.
+Consult your doctor or pharmacist to find the best drops for your needs.

 8. Improve your posture

-Good posture is essential to reduce eye strain and other problems related to computer work.
+Good posture is essential to reducing eye strain and other computer-related problems.
 Here are some tips:

-• Ergonomic chair: Use an ergonomic chair that supports your back well and allows you to maintain a comfortable posture.
+- Ergonomic chair: Use an ergonomic chair that supports your back and allows you to maintain a comfortable posture.

-• Keyboard and Mouse: Position your keyboard and mouse so that you can use them comfortably without straining your arms or wrists.
+- Keyboard and mouse: Position your keyboard and mouse so you can use them comfortably without straining your arms or wrists.

 9. Take regular breaks